axe-api/docs/docs/learn/database-transactions.md

 :::

 :::warning
-We don't suggest that enable transaction for all routes.
+We do **NOT** suggest that enable transaction for all routes.
 It can cause some performance downgrades.
 :::

 ## Using transaction in hooks